 How to read an EPC

-The next item is a description of the dwelling type.
+The next item describes the opening of the EPC:

 Date of Assessment: This must always correspond with the date on which the surveyor visited.